FabianoEger/tago-documentation/concepts.rst

 Adding Devices
 **************

 To add a device, click on Devices on the side bar.
-Then, click on 'Add new device' blue button.
+Then, click on 'Add new device' (the top right button).

 Enter with a name for the device and a description, and select the bucket.
 Again, you can edit the field later at any time.